Pamlico: 17th century history

-With growing white presence in eastern Carolina, more products of European origin were introduced to the Indians.
+With growing white presence in eastern Carolina, more products of European origin were introduced to the natives.
 Guns were regularly used instead of bows and arrows during the eighteenth century.
 Iron hatchets had likewise replaced wooden clubs.
-English clothes were also widely used by the Indians.
+English clothes were also widely used by the natives.
 The Roanoke chief had an English-style house built in 1654.

 Other practices persisted through the nineteenth century, including the women making baskets of rushes and silk grass.
 They decorated them with woven-in life motifs.